atomaszewicz/Bond/RStudio/Analysis.md

 ```

 <sup>[3]</sup>:
 I say this partly in jest, but Timiothy Dalton, originally offered the role in "Oh Her Majesty's Secret Service" in 1968, turned it down because "Originally I did not want to take over from Sean Connery.
 He was far too good, he was wonderful. [...]
 When you've seen Bond from the beginning, you don't take over from Sean Connery."
-Source (https://www.youtube.com/watch?v=amuodiP-8z4)
+Source (https://www.youtube.com/watch?v=amuodiP-8z4) *This link has been taken down since I posted it.
+Sadly I cannot find a working version*

 <sup>[4]</sup>:
 I have a future project planned to study how domestic (US) and global gross compares for your typical wide-release film, so eventually I will be able to give more insight into where this ratio falls